XCTEQ/XCFit/README.md

 * **RubyGems**  -- [xcfit-RubyGem](https://rubygems.org/gems/xcfit) to get automated Xcode Templates

+The rubygem method is preferred.

 # Tech & Software Requirements

-XCFit uses a number of open source projects to work properly.
-You need to have following
+XCFit is pure Swift but other libraries like Fitnesse and Cucumberish need some additional softwares.

 **Hardware**

-You must have Mac Operating System with OSX/MacOS Sierra.
+You must have Mac Operating System with OSX/MacOS Sierra or above.

 **Software**